Code-Institute-Submissions/whos-that-pokemon/README.md

 ---
 ## Features

+#### Game Dashboard
-1. Game Dashboard - The game dashboard contains the question count, score, Pokémon silhouette, 4 answer choice buttons, info, help and reset buttons.
+- The game dashboard contains the question count, score, Pokémon silhouette, 4 answer choice buttons, info, help and reset buttons.
+#### Reset Button

-2. Reset Button - The reset button, represented by a curved arrow icon from FontAwesome, resets the game.
+- The reset button, represented by a curved arrow icon from FontAwesome, resets the game.
 When the user presses the reset button, the question count returns to 1 and the score returns to 0.
+#### Score Counter
+- Score section displaying the user’s score.
+The score increments by 100 points if the user gets the answer correct.
+#### Question Counter
+- The question section displays the current question number.
+It also displays the maximum question count; in this game’s case it is 20 questions.
+#### Pokémon API
+- The main feature of this game is the Pokémon API.
+For the purpose of this game, the limit of Pokémon is 150.
+#### Image container
+- The image container is where the image sprite from the Pokémon API is displayed.
+There is a colour filter on the image making it a dark silhouette.
+The user needs to guess the silhouette to gain points.
+#### Answers container
+- The answers container is split into 4 buttons.
+Inside each of the buttons is the Pokémon names generated from the Pokémon API.
+One of these answers matches the image sprite highlighted in feature #6.
+#### Sweet Alert modal
+- This game uses the Sweet Alert pop up box that is triggered after user input.
+It alerts the user if they got an answer right or wrong.
+It displays the correct unfiltered image sprite and text containing the correct Pokémon’s name.
+#### End game container
+- Once the maximum number of questions is reached, the end game container will display the user’s final score and some feedback depending on the user score scenario.

+### Recommendations for future implementation

+#### Other modes
+- I would like to add other modes that include other Pokémon generations for more of a challenge.
+For example, easy mode would be 150 Pokémon (Generation 1), medium mode would have 386 (Generation 1 – 3), hard mode would have 721 (Generation 1 – 6) and Pokémon master mode would have all 894 (Generation 1 – 8).
+#### Pokédex
+- A separate section to display all 150 Pokémon would be a ‘nice to have’ feature, which would display Pokémon names, sprites, type and number.

 ---